 I an interested in supervising PhDs in the following topics: Random matrices, high dimensional phenomena, and optimal transportation theory.
 Specifically, I would be willing to supervise a project `Integrating differential equations in random matrix theory'.
 This would involve using methods from the theory of linear systems to analyze various operators which arise in random matrix theory.
 In particular, the aim is to extend ideas of Tracy and Widom to new matrix models.
 To pursue this project, a student would need a sound background in analysis.
 While the results have applications to statistical physics, the student would not require much background in physics or probability.
 This project develops a theme from some previous PhD thesis which I have supervised at Lancaster.
 Further information is available on request.

-Due to existing commitments, I cannot take new PhD students in the year 2016-17, but would be interested in hearing from suitable applicants wishing to start in 2017-18 or later.
+I am interested in hearing from suitable applicants wishing to start in 2018-19 or later.

 Current ideas for PhD projects